 - Access to Internet is not analogous to recognising a right to other technologies due to its significance to daily life, especially as an expressive medium.
-(For example, there is no similar right to broadcasting or print media) - The Internet is increasingly recognised as indispensable to the enjoyment of an array of fundamental rights.
-For example: - A lack of access to the Internet exacerbates existing socio-economic inequality. - A lack of access to the Internet can impede an individual's ability to obtain key information, search for jobs, purchase goods, etc. - Access entails the technological ability to make use of the Internet in a manner that is affordable, safe, secure, effective and meaningful.
+(For example, no similar right to broadcasting or print media) - The Internet is increasingly recognised as indispensable to the enjoyment of an array of fundamental rights.
+For example: - Lack of Internet access exacerbates existing socio-economic inequality. - Lack of Internet access can impede an individual's ability to obtain key information, search for jobs, purchase goods, etc. - Access entails the technological ability to make use of the Internet in a manner that is affordable, safe, secure, effective and meaningful.

-Recognition of Internet Access as a

-Human Rights Issue
+Recognition of Internet Access as a Human Rights Issue